unicode-org/icu4x/docs/tutorials/intro.md

 Here's an internationalized date!

 *Notice:* By default, `cargo run` builds and runs a `debug` mode of the binary.
 If you want to evaluate performance, memory or size of this example, use `cargo run --release`.
-Our example is also using resources in the `json`  format.
-It is recommended you generate the data in the `postcard` format (and use it with `BlobDataProvider`) for better performance.

 # 7. Advanced Data Management